Anisotropic inflation reexamined: upper bound on broken rotational invariance during inflation: New branch in anisotropic inflation

 Watanabe, Kanno and Soda \cite{Watanabe:2009ct} found the first working model (e.g., free from a ghost) of inflation with a vector field that can produce persistent anisotropy in the background spacetime.
 This model provides a counter-example to the ``cosmic no-hair conjecture,'' which states that the spacetime rapidly approaches quasi de Sitter spacetime during inflation.
 The same authors found a solution of anisotropic spacetime which is an attractor (i.e., the solution that is independent of initial conditions of scalar (inflaton) and vector fields).
 The attractor solution yields a time-independent ratio of the energy densities of the vector and scalar fields.

-However, as we shall show in this paper, the conditions in which the attractor solution is valid are inconsistent with the current observational bound on $g_*$ \cite{Kim:2013gka}.
+However, as we shall show in this paper, the conditions in which the attractor solution is valid are inconsistent with the current observational bound on $g_*$ \cite{Kim:2013gka} unless the initial conditions, e.g. those for the matter fields, are fine-tuned so that the attractor solution is realized from the beginning of inflation.
 The goal of this paper is to find another branch of solutions that is compatible with the observational bound, and derive new predictions of this model for statistical properties of perturbations.

 The action of the model is given by \cite{Watanabe:2009ct}

 where $R$ is the Ricci scalar, $U (\phi)$ is the potential of an inflaton field, $F_{\mu \nu} \equiv \pa_\mu A_\nu - \pa_\nu A_\mu$ is the field strength tensor of the vector field $A_\mu$, and $f (\phi)$ is the coupling function between $\phi$ and $A_\mu$.
 In this subsection, we shall follow ref.~\cite{Watanabe:2009ct} and assume the following particular forms of the potential and the coupling function: